-We’re re-paving our entire parking lot to make it safer and improve visibility for parking.
+We're re-paving our entire parking lot to make it safer and improve visibility for parking.
 The wear and tear from 35 years of New England weather have left deep cracks, holes, and other types of degradation.
-We are partnering with highly accredited engineering firm Weston & Sampson and will ensure the project complies with all conservation requirements.
+We are partnering with highly accredited engineering firm Weston and Sampson and will ensure the project complies with all conservation requirements.

 The PMLP main building is almost 35 years old and needs to be updated.
 Changes to the space will be optimized for modern business operations and recent changes within our internal organizational structure that will help us to better serve you.
 The most urgent changes will be to our front lobby and to upgrade to "touch-free" bathrooms.

 We are leveraging a grant from the Mass Department of Environment Protection for six Electric Vehicle (EV) charging stations which will help PMLP customers have local FAST charging stations to get their EVs charged.
 We've engaged Voltrek to provide ChargePoint stations that will be located near the Little Depot Diner on Railroad Avenue, at the municipal lot on Foster Street, and at the municipal lot on Mill Street.

 Battery Storage reduces our bulk power costs by allowing us to store power when it is cheaper for us to buy (during non-peak times), and then to use the battery to shave the peak which helps to reduce stress on the bulk power system and reduces PMLP's transmission and capacity costs.
 This will be a collaborative project with MMWEC, and is targeted to be installed on PMLP's property at 201 Warren Street ext.